eye-division/duncanross/_gallery/gallery2.md

 ---
 title: New Work
 description_markdown: >-
-  I now have a selection of new and recent pieces available. &nbsp;All my pieces have my maker's mark inscribed on or near the base.&nbsp;
+  I now have a selection of new and recent pieces available.
+All my pieces have my maker's mark inscribed on or near the base.

   Some work is also available through available through